jiwonyangg/DMS1_Blog/posts/week7_session1-2.md

 > This week's homework task was to watch through Unity tutorial videos and brainstorm ideas for Assignment 3.

 ## Assignment 3 Idea
+Ideas:
+1. Going from Primary to Secondary, or the transition of going into VCE
+2. Moving schools and houses

 The idea that I thought of for the third assignment was to show my experience moving schools and houses.
 I've only ever moved schools once, which was during Prep so it became a core memory for me because it was the first big change that I can remember and that I was going to experience.
 Although, I actually didn't move houses at the same time as moving schools, my first couple years adjusting to a new school wasn't fun for me, so my memory merged a lot from when I was around Prep to Year 2.